Diophantine definability of nonnorms of cyclic extensions of global fields: Introduction

+Thus we recover the result of~\cite{CTG15} in the case that $K$ is a number field, and extend it to the case that $K$ is a global function field with $(\ch(K),n)=1$.
+We replace the use of the Brauer-Manin obstruction with class field theory to prove Corollary~\ref{cor:nonnthpowersdio}.

-Suppose $K$ is a global field, $n$ is a square-free number, and $(\ch(K),n)=1$.
+Finally, we reinterpret Corollary~\ref{cor:nonnormsqfree} in order to remove the assumption that $K$ contains a primitive root of unity in our results on non-norms.
+Suppose $K$ is a global field, $n>1$ is a square-free number, and $(\ch(K),n)=1$ if $\ch(K)>0$.
 Let $d:=\binom{2n-1}{n}$ be the dimension of the space of homogeneous polynomials of degree $n$ in $n$ variables over $K$.
 For a cyclic extension $L/K$ of degree $n$, the norm form is such a polynomial.
 Given a vector $\vec{a}=(a_1,\ldots,a_d)\in K^d$, denote by $f_{\vec{a}}$ the homogeneous polynomial of degree $n$ in the $n$ variables $t_1,\ldots,t_n$ whose $i$th coefficient, using the lexicographical ordering, is $a_i$.
-In Section \ref{sec:norootsof1}, we prove the following:
+In Section~\ref{sec:norootsof1}, we prove the following: